jimmo/git-and-micropython/README.md

 git fetch origin
 ```

-2. Create a new branch to work on your feature / fix, based on the latest code:
+2. Create a new branch to work on your feature / fix, based on the latest
+   code, and switch to it:

 ```
-git checkout -b <branchname> origin/master
+git switch -c <new-branch> origin/master
 ```

 3. Implement your feature: